michaelkamprath/eater-sap-1-improvements/stack-pointer/README.md

 The indivudual steps to make all this happen can be consolidated into two instructions:

 * `call X` - The `call` instruction takes one operand which is the address of the subroutine to jump to.
 Before jumping to that address, the address after the `call` instruction is pushed onto the stack.
-* `rts` - The `rts` instruction will pop an address value from the stack and place it in the program counter,thus effecting a jump to that address.
+* `rts` - The `rts` (return from subroutine) instruction will pop an address value from the stack and place it in the program counter,thus effecting a jump to that address.

 #### Setting Program Counter With Address Bus Value
 The `call` instruction has a lot happening.
 Load immediate address, push value of program counter to stack, set program counter to the address.
-This sequence of control lines needed 9 total steps (including prefix) to make that instruction work, but the step counter only allows for 8.
+This sequence of control lines needed 9 total steps (including prefix) to make that instruction work given the current hardware design, but the step counter only allows for 8.
 I could have changed the control logic to allow a step counter with 16 steps, but that didn't seem like the best  and would require me to change the instruction register I just built.
 So I ended updating the design of the program counter to be able to read in a value either from the data bus or the address bus.
 To do this, `74LS157` 2-to-1 multiplexers were used to enable the selection of input to the program counter.
+When reading from the data bus, the `HILO` control line is used to moderate which program counter byte the data bus is being read into.

 ### Address Offset Register
 Having a stack pointer is great, but with a stack pointer alone you can only fetch what ever is on top of the stack.
 It would be desirable to be able to read (or write) a stack value that is any number of positions into the stack.
 A usage paradigm for this would be to push a subroutine's argument values on to the stack, and then within the subroutine be able to read (or even alter) the argument values push onto the stack.
 You wouldn't want to pop values off the stack to get to the subroutine's arguments because in doing so you would pop the return address off the stack since it was the last thing pushed onto the stack before jumping to the subroutine.
 So being able to read or write to stack memory at specific offsets from the current stack pointer would be useful.